 - To be considered for the Honors College, incoming first year students must have a minimum high school grade point average of 90, combined SAT scores of 1280 with Evidence-Based Reading and Writing minimum score of 610 and Math scores of 570, and ACT scores of 27.

 - This past year’s averages were a 94 GPA, 1350 SAT, and 29 ACT.

 - Students may apply as test optional to be considered for admission within the Pforzheimer Honors College.

-- Transfer students will be considered for admission to the Pforzheimer Honors College if they are under 45 credits and have a minimumof a 3.5 GPA.
+- Transfer students will be considered for admission to the Pforzheimer Honors College if they have between 30-45 credits and have a minimum of a 3.5 GPA.